perldork/perldork.github.com/source/_posts/2013-02-05-using-padrino-before-and-after-blocks-in-rspec-tests.md

 ---
+layout: post
 title:
-category: development
-tags: [ ruby, padrino, rspec ]
+categories: [ development, padrino, ruby ]
+comments: true
+sharing: true
+footer: true
 ---
 We add in code that allows us to send mock parameters to controller actions via Capybara tests for all controllers while testing -so we can simulate session state ( for example - user being logged in ).
 In Rails you do this by re-opening ApplicationController in spec/spec_helper.rb and adding in a before_filter.
 In Padrino you can do this by adding custom code to app.rb in a before block - the before block is called for every controller action.